 B) "Just run the whole thing and you never have to do another one of these again."

-C)"You will never forgive yourself if you walk."
+C)"You will never forgive yourself if you walk." or

 D) WHERE is that mile marker?!